arbuuuu/AWS-Serverless-Weather-Dashboard/README.md

 # AWS-Serverless-Weather-Dashboard
-This project is a simple, real-time weather dashboard built entirely with AWS serverless services.
-It automatically fetches live weather data from OpenWeatherMap and displays it on a dynamic, self-hosted webpage.
+A dynamic, serverless weather dashboard powered by AWS Lambda, API Gateway, S3, and OpenWeatherMap.

 The dashboard features: